"In the name of liberty, I will fight the enemy — regardless of their allegiance."

 Sequel Difficulty Spike: Taken further than the main game; you are regularly attacked by much larger groups of enemies at once than usual, almost all of them Elite Mooks you can't counter kill, and at the beginning you have none of your weapons except a tomahawk and bow.
 The game eases up as new animal powers open up, however, and by the end of the third episode, Rakonhnaké:ton is a walking whirlwind of death.

-Shout-Out: Part of the last Sky Journey looks and plays very similar to Shadow of the Colossus: Rakonhnaké:ton needs to climb an enormous, walking bear, although rather than kill it, he needs to pull out the spears stuck in it.
+Shout-Out: Part of the last Sky Journey in the DLC looks and plays very similar to Shadow of the Colossus: Rakonhnaké:ton needs to climb an enormous, walking bear, although rather than kill it, he needs to pull out the spears stuck in it.

 Supervillain Lair: Washington's Lair is complete with its own zoo of pet animals and large vents and an enormous throne room.